davidrichardson/davidrichardson.github.io/about.md

 genomes">FAANG</abbr></a>.
 I previously worked as part of the data coordination team for the [BLUEPRINT](http://www.blueprint-epigenome.eu/) project.

 Prior to joining EMBL-EBI, I worked at the Wellcome Trust Sanger Institute as a computer biologist for the [Cancer genome project](https://www.sanger.ac.uk/research/projects/cancergenome/), and as a software developer for the Mouse informatics group.
-In both these positions, I spent most of my time developing web applications.
+In both these positions I spent most of my time developing web applications.

-When not at work, I spend my time cooking, reading and looking after my two children.
+When not at work, I spend my time cooking, listening to [Radio 4](http://www.bbc.co.uk/radio4), reading and looking after my two children.